jahidneub/AI-Course/README.md

 Minimax: Strategic AI in competitive games
 BFS: Shortest path in unweighted graphs
-DFS: Solving mazes, topological sorting

-vii. 🎮 AI Games Implemented:
+DFS: Solving mazes, topological sorting vii. 🎮 AI Games Implemented
 As part of the course, the following games were developed using AI algorithms:

 ♟️ Chess AI